StarTalk Radio - Einstein’s Genius with Ron Howard

 You're handed a project of arguably the most important human being in the 20th century.

-Well, I've read movie scripts about Einstein and periods of Einstein's life before,
+Well, I've read movie scripts about Einstein

-and I never felt that that was the right platform for it,
+and I never felt that that was the right platform for it.

-that was the right outlet for it.
+It was the right outlet for it.

 It was always too limiting.